Ask 3 Questions

 - Remind staff about hand washing and drying if they forget – they won’t be offended.

-For the majority of patients and hospital staff MRSA poses no threat to their health.
+For most patients and hospital staff MRSA poses no threat to their health.

 On the day of your operation